aws-samples/shopfloor-connectivity/docs/adapters/modbus.md

 ## ModbusSourceConfiguration

-The ModbusSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with Modbus specific source device configuration data</p></th>
+The ModbusSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with Modbus specific source device configuration data</p>.
+The AdapterType for the source must be set to **MODBUS-TCP**.

 <table>